cure53/DOMPurify/README.md

 ```

 Do **not** pass your own wrapping policy back to DOMPurify as its `TRUSTED_TYPES_POLICY` (for example via `DOMPurify.setConfig({ TRUSTED_TYPES_POLICY: myPolicy })`) when that policy's `createHTML` already calls `DOMPurify.sanitize`.
 That is circular by definition - sanitizing would call the policy, which sanitizes by calling DOMPurify again - and DOMPurify will throw a descriptive `TypeError` to prevent the infinite recursion.
 Your own policy should call DOMPurify; DOMPurify should not be configured to call your policy.

+If you want this `default`-policy pattern applied across an entire page automatically - so that every HTML sink is sanitized, including legacy code, third-party widgets, and the thousands of `innerHTML` assignments you cannot easily find or rewrite - have a look at [DOMFortify](https://github.com/cure53/DOMFortify).
+It installs exactly such a Trusted Types `default` policy backed by DOMPurify and refuses script sinks (`eval`, `script.src`, ...) outright.
+It is a deliberately separate project: DOMPurify stays a focused sanitizer, and DOMFortify handles the document-wide enforcement layer that is intentionally out of DOMPurify's scope.

 ## Can I configure DOMPurify?